 Action is urgently needed.
-The distribution of these stocks is shifting throughout the region, likely accelerated by the impacts of climate change, making the need for adaptive, resilient fisheries management even more crucial.
+The distribution of these stocks is shifting, likely accelerated by the impacts of climate change, making the need for adaptive and resilient fisheries management even more crucial.

 The states catching these stocks are some of the wealthiest worldwide and have access to rich stock data and scientific expertise.
-They are also highly sophisticated in terms of fishing capacity, control and enforcement5.
-It is their responsibility to manage these natural resources sustainably for the good of society and our planet.
+They are also highly sophisticated in terms of fishing technology, controls and enforcement6.
+It is their responsibility to manage these natural resources sustainably for the good of the industry, society and our planet.

-The states must find solutions to the stock sharing dilemma and work together and reach a shared agreement that will ensure the long-term sustainability of these economically and ecologically important stocks.
+The states must find solutions to the stock sharing dilemma and, over the course of the coming weeks and months, reach a sharing agreement that will ensure the long-term sustainability of these economically and ecologically important stocks.